AdobeDocs/experience-manager-65.en/help/sites-deploying/aem-with-mongodb.md

 To properly serve your MongoDB deployment, the operating system that hosts the Dispatcher must be running **Apache httpd** **version 2.4 or higher.**

-Also, make sure that the all libraries used in your build are up to date to minimize security implications.
+Also, make sure that all libraries used in your build are up to date to minimize security implications.

 ### Dispatcher Configuration {#dispatcher-configuration}